aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 (No normative changes are required beyond what has already been described in the draft at this point.)

+TODO: Determine whether this could be used for an app with offline access wanting to challenge the user.
+E.g. an app doing monthly transfers between bank accounts, wanting to get the user to acknowledge an MFA challenge before proceeding with the transfer.

 # Security Considerations